arefinx/portfolio/src/data/about.md

 # Intro

-I am a student and a tech enthusiast, I'm only in 10th grade so yeah cool I'm a teenager with some hope.
+I am a student and a tech enthusiast residing in Pallet Town :D (pun intended).

 # I like

-- Running
-- Skating
-- Sailing and the sea
-- Space
-- Summer
-- Books
+* Books
-- Movies
+* Movies
+* Music
+* Space
+* Summer
-- Photography
+* Photography

 # Fun facts

-- I have a list of thousands of ideas, like creating matching bow ties for cats and humans.
-- I always get lost so I have maps downloaded on my phone :D
-- I can't locate every country on a map.
+* I always get lost, some people call me Zoro for that reason 😆
+* I am a big fan of Dragon Ball!
-- I dream of raising an organization for helping people.
+* I dream of raising an organization for helping people.
-- I am a big fan of anime :D
+* I sometimes think I am a Saiyan 💀.

-# I dream of
+# I am interested in

-- always finding inspiration.
+* Finding inspirations and new ideas.
-- enabling a brighter future.
+* Enabling a brighter future.
-- doing better.
+* Improving myself.
-- you not checking the commit history for earlier drafts of this file.
+* You not checking the commit history for earlier drafts of this file.